 Great Cloth Diaper Change 2015

 Thank you to all who participated, hosted, and supported the 2014 Great Cloth Diaper Change, which resulted in a NEW Guinness World Record of 8,459 cloth diapers changed at one time at 188 qualifying locations in 18 countries on 6 continents!
-The 5th Great Cloth Diaper Change will be held April 18, 2015.

 The Real Diaper Association is a collective non-profit organization in which parents and small businesses take the lead in creating a cultural shift to increase the use of simple, reusable cloth diapers.
 We connect current cloth diapering parents to the long history of cloth diapering.
 Cloth diapers are real diapers.
 The Association organizes local advocates and activists for cloth diapers through a member-supported resource center which plans campaigns, trains organizers, distributes educational information, supports local groups, and connects users to the Cloth Diaper industry.
 Local Real Diaper Circles reach users face-to-face with knowledge and tools to make cloth diapering accessible and acceptable to parents, who have the power to change the world one baby at a time.

 Thanks to all of you experienced parents who helped us put together this Cloth Diaper User Guide to help parents use reusable cloth diapers in any situation!
 We have compiled printable tipsheets and background information on topics such as

 In the last half century, parents have looked for support from experts, from books, from the internet.
 Sources closer to home have been neglected.
 Parents, grandparents, friends, and neighbors have been bypassed.
 Knowledge of how to use cloth diapers has been lost to many people.